 How will I learn?

-Training combines lecture, demonstration and hands-on practice.
+RFP writing training combines lecture, demonstration and hands-on practice.

 Exercises provide activity-based experience and help build delegates’ confidence writing RFPs.
 These exercises can be tailored to deal with issues specific to your business.

 You have ample opportunity to discuss specific requirements with the trainer.